camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 _NOTE: The technical ruleset is applicable only after a subproject has agreed to use a Three-Legged Access Token authentication flow.
 This ruleset is a recommendation which will help Operators align on the Three-Legged Access Token and help with aggregation._

-If some use case(s) for an API point to "Off-net" scenarios and where Consumption Device and authentication devices could be different, the Backend flow should be used.
+If the API use case(s) indicate the need for an "Off-net" scenario and/or if the Consumption Device and Authentication Device are different, the Backend flow (CIBA) SHOULD be used.
+Also note that in the case of the CIBA flow, it is applicable if the Consumption Device is the same or different from the Target Device of the intended CAMARA API call(s).

   - Identity:
     - Identification by IP, phone number or others like IMSI, ICCID for specific use cases.